whyowisp/token-of-exchange/docs/ToE-requirements.md

 **The question is:**
 *How will the Token system be implemented?
 Will it provide for everyone’s needs — or fail them?
 What consequences will follow each decision?*

+Token of Exchange is a simulation built around a simple thought experiment: What if an isolated island community, once based solely on barter, was suddenly forced to adopt money?
+The simulation explores how different systems of money creation, governance, and taxation shape the economy over time.
+Through interactive control, users can observe the unfolding changes — from individual trades between residents to broader economic indicators like GDP, resource sufficiency, economic growth, and overall well-being.

 ## 🧭 Setting

 An **isolated island** with: